heptarch/heptarch.github.io/drafts/demon.md

 Street, Carey Foster anxiously regards the bluestockings who have assembled to learn thermodynamics.
-"Heat"---he pauses, steadies himself, and fills the room with his voice---"is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike as too commonplace to discuss.
+"Heat"---he pauses, steadies himself, and fills the room with his voice---"is not merely those sensible properties of a teapot or a fireplace with which we are all familiar, and therefore strike us as too commonplace to discuss.
 Heat lives in the realm of measurable phenomena; its very sensibility gives evidence of its effects.
 If measurable, it must admit of precise determination.
 In these lectures, we will learn the means by which these